-For assignments, you may discuss answers with anyone, including problem approach, proofs, and code.
-But all students must write their own code, proofs, and write-ups.
+For assignments, you may discuss solutions in general with anyone, including problem approach, proofs, and code.
+Students should not share specific numeric value of solutions with any other students or any other detail which may allow that other student to directly copy the answers.
+All students must write their own code, proofs, and write-ups.

 For quizzes and the exams, you must work by yourself.
-Students talking with other students during the tests will get a 0 score.
+Students discovered discussing with other students the contents of a quiz or test before they have both turned in their quiz will constitute cheating for both students.